wojciech-galan/Viral_feature_extractor/README.rst

     fetch_viral_sequences --email your@email --outdir directory_name

 By default, results are stored in a file, whose name begins from 'container'.
 Again, you can change the default behaviour using --container option.
-If you experience network issues, you may increase the connection timeout (5 seconds) with --timeout option
+If you experience network issues, you may increase the default connection timeout (5 seconds) with --timeout option

 What to do with the container?